aatisharote07/100-DAYS-OF-SQL/README.md

 # 🗄️ 100 Days of SQL

 Welcome to my **100 Days of SQL** challenge! 🎉
-This repository is dedicated to practicing and mastering SQL by solving queries, building projects, and exploring real-world database problems over the span of 100 days.
+This repository is dedicated to practicing and mastering SQL by solving queries, building projects,Case Studies and exploring real-world database problems over the span of 100 days.

 ---